RootTemplate/Common/README.md

-# Resository Info
+# Repository Info
-This repository contains common files for a great deal of RootTemplate projects.
+This repository contains common files for a most part of RootTemplate projects.